digraphs/Digraphs/README.md

    git push --set-upstream origin gh-pages
    ```

-That't it.
+That's it.
 You can now see your new package website under
 http://USERNAME.github.io/REPOSITORY/ (of course after
 adjusting USERNAME and REPOSITORY suitably).